rogere66/ATU-10-BT-Bluetooth-Interface-for-IC-705/Tuner-Firmware/README.md

 ![https://github.com/rogere66/ATU-10-BT-Bluetooth-Interface-for-IC-705/blob/main/Pictures/BT-OLED.jpg](https://github.com/rogere66/ATU-10-BT-Bluetooth-Interface-for-IC-705/blob/main/Pictures/BT-OLED.jpg)

 When the Tune Flag is on the Tuner will tune on next TX and the flag is cleared.
 A long Button push will set the Tune Flag again and force a manual re-tune.
 It can be worthwhile to re-tune if there is a significant SWR increase right after tuning.
 A short button push will set the Tuner in bypass and disable tuning.
+The SWR Correction Flag indicates that the SWR is adjusted to match the transceiver SWR - the correction and flag is cleared on band change.

 ### Settings OLED Menu:
 The code now includes a Settings OLED menu which can be activated by pushing the button for more than 3 seconds.
 The menu is controlled by two button inputs: